What is Construction Accounting?

-Construction accounting refers to a branch of accounting wherein costs are allocated to a specific construction project.
-The project is allocated a job number and the same is set up into the accounting software and the costs are allocated by assigning the same to the unique job number as when the same is incurred.
+Construction accounting is a branch of accounting wherein costs are allocated to a specific construction project.
+The project is allocated a job number, and the same is set up in the accounting software, and the costs are allocated by assigning the same to the unique job number as when the same is incurred.

-In this type of accounting, the costs are allocated to the specific project to which it relates.
-The costs that are allocated include various costs such as material, labor, architectural fees, consultancy fees, and so on.
+In this type of accounting, the costs are allocated to the specific project-related.
+The allocated costs include various costs such as material, labor, architectural fees, consultancy fees, and so on.
 Apart from these costs, indirect expenses are also allocated to the projects.
 Indirect expenses may include supervision and inspection costs, equipment rental, insurance, etc.

 Characteristics